Fl4m3Ph03n1x/fsort-website/docs/why_sort_theory.md

 sidebar_label: Why is this important?
 ---

+## Why do I need to know any of this?

 Imagine you have a data set, and an application with a list.
 In your list you want to show the best restaurants by score - but there is a problem: when you load the webpage everything lags horribly.

 After a performance diagnosis you conclude that your app is trying to sort millions of restaurants to show in the list.
 Even if your list only shows the top 10, you still need to sort them all so you know which 10 restaurants are the best.